brickpool/logo/doc/PG-Protocol.md

 ## Message Frame
 For example, in a request from the DTE to the LOGO to respond with his serial no (function code `21` hexadecimal), the LOGO does not require any additional information.
 The command code alone specifies the action.

-## Information Codes Supported by LOGO
+## Information Commands Supported by LOGO
 The listing below shows the information command codes supported by LOGO.
 Codes are listed in hexadecimal.

 _Y_ indicates that the command is supported. _N_ indicates that it is not supported.